playwright performer rabble-rouser

 Before the debut of S.P.'s first play, Thank You, Fifteen, at Fordham University

 S.P.
 Monahan is a New York-based performer, playwright, and would-be French Revolutionary (the cool kind, not the Les Miz kind).

-S.P. is a graduate of Fordham University's College at Lincoln Center with a B.A. in Theatre (double concentration in Performance and Playwriting, cum laude).
+S.P. graduated from Fordham University's College at Lincoln Center with a B.A. in Theatre (double concentration in Performance and Playwriting, cum laude).

 Alongside Sidney Myer, Charles Busch, and Peter Borzotta in Times Square Angel